Spherical Robots to the Rescue

 Wildfire prevention is another emerging area for Squishy Robotics.
 Tensegrity robots can monitor high-risk areas, help authorities respond to reports, and ensure that smaller fires have been fully extinguished.

-“The early detection of wildfires is critical,” Agogino says, “because so many of the wildfires that have become raging firestorms could have been prevented if they had been caught early when the fire started.”
+“The early detection of wildfires is critical,” Agogino said, “because so many of the wildfires that have become raging firestorms could have been prevented if they had been caught early when the fire started.”

 Agogino is now emeritus, having retired in December 2022 from Berkeley, a move that allows her to spend more time on Squishy Robotics.